 She said she will try again after learning they are unhappy with the situation.

-Ni also said she checked with an attorney before taking the Wasabi name, and said they were able to because it isn't trademarked.
+Ni also said she checked with an attorney before taking the Wasabi name, and said they went ahead because it isn't trademarked.
 A number of businesses in Wisconsin use the name Wasabi, she said.

 Erica and Brian also own Ramen Station on Park Street with another partner.
 Erica Ni manages Takara 88.